 While seborrheic dermatitis can cause varying degrees of scaling throughout the scalp, psoriasis tends to have focal patches of thick and inflamed skin, and specific scaling lesions will be seen in skin cancers and their predecessors.
 With tinea capitis, the lymph nodes at the base of the scalp and in the neck can be inflamed and felt through the skin.

 Commonly, a scaling scalp can be diagnosed based on a visual exam alone.
 However, if an infection is suspected, this can be confirmed with a fungal culture, which is done by swabbing the involved scalp.
 If there is concern for skin cancer, a procedure called a skin biopsy will be done to remove all or part of the lesion for microscopic evaluation by a dermatopathologist.

 The treatment will depend on the diagnosis and can be as simple as working with your provider to find the right prescription topical.
 Systemic medications can be indicated in certain fungal infections or psoriasis if it involves other body sites.
 Sun damage and skin cancer on the scalp will be treated more or less aggressively depending on the type.
 If the scaling is diffuse and consistent with background sun damage and actinic keratoses, they can be treated with light therapy or sometimes topical creams.
 If it has progressed beyond this stage, Mohs surgery can be done in our office for the most effective treatment with the best cosmetic outcome.

 Don't live with a scaling scalp.
-Make an appointment at Absolute Dermatology & Skin Cancer center today by calling the office or send us a message to book an appointment on our contact page.
+Make an appointment at Absolute Dermatology & Skin Cancer Center today by calling the nearest office or send us a message to book an appointment on our contact page.

 References and Resources: